graalvm/workshops/vscode-tools-for-micronaut/README.md

 Over to you:
 * Open the VisualVM panel.
 Expand the `CPU Sampler` section.
 Click on the `Filter` action and filter to only sample classes, `Include Only Project Classes`.
 Click on the play icon next to `CPU Sampler` to start the sampling.
 This will launch VisualVM.
 * Return to VS Code.
-Use the `EnDPOINTS` panel to call the `/ping` `GET` endpoint.
+Use the `ENDPOINTS` panel to call the `/ping` `GET` endpoint.
 This is the endpoint that we deliberately made slow.
 * Return to VisualVM.
 Right-click on the sample, and select, `Expand / Collapse` > `Expand Topmost Path`.
 This will order the callpath.
 Drill into the innermost element and you should find our call to `sleep`.
 Surrounding this will be our `get` method.
 Right-click and select `Go to Source`.
 This will return you to the offending code.
 * Don't forget to clean up.
 Stop the application and kill VisualVM.
 * What other useful integrations would you like to see?
 Please make a note.